cristoper/kivasort.americancynic.net/README.md

 ## License

-KivaSort.org is licensed under the term of the [WTFPL](http://www.wtfpl.net/about/), version 2.
+The KivaSort website is licensed under the term of the [WTFPL](http://www.wtfpl.net/about/), version 2.
 See [LICENSE.txt](LICENSE.txt) as included with this project.

-Any third-party components distributed with the KivaSort.org source (everything under `bower_components/`) is distributed under the terms of its own license agreement.
-In particular, both DataTables and jQuery-ui are copyrighted and distributed under the terms of the [MIT license](https://tldrlegal.com/license/mit-license).
+Any third-party components distributed with the KivaSort source (everything under `node_modules/`) is distributed under the terms of its own license agreement.
+In particular, both DataTables is copyrighted and distributed under the terms of the [MIT license](https://tldrlegal.com/license/mit-license).